ladyluck13/VerifySketchConfig/README.md

 # VerifySketchConfig
 A tool to verify all configurations of Arduino library examples

+To download. click the "Download ZIP" button on the right side of this page.
+Rename the uncompressed folder "VerifySketchConfig".

 ```
 # A script to verify all example sketches using the Arduino
 # command line --verify option.